ibm-cloud-docs/sell/software-validate.md

 1. If applicable, set your deployment target and add your software version.
 1. Click **Add version**.

-## Configuring the product details
+## Configuring the version details
 {: #sw-validate-cfg-deploy}

 1. From the version list, click the row that contains your software.